You are here

-While many equate hunger with homelessness, the vast majority of hungry Americans aren’t homeless; they just earn too little money to afford all the food they need.
+While many equate hunger with homelessness, the vast majority of hungry Americans aren’t homeless; they just earn too little money to afford all the nutritious food they need.
 Hungry families live in urban and rural areas – and increasingly even in the suburbs.
-Most hungry families are white.
+And most hungry families are white.

-#2: Most hungry Americans are either low-wage workers, children, senior citizens, or people with disabilities.
+#2: Most hungry Americans are low-wage workers, children, senior citizens, or people with disabilities.

-USDA has found that, out of families with children suffering from food insecurity and hunger, 68 percent contained at least one adult working full-time, 10 percent had at least one adult working part-time, seven percent had an unemployed adult actively looking for work, and eight percent were headed by an adult with a disability.
+USDA has found that, out of families with children suffering from food insecurity and hunger, 68 percent contained at least one adult working full-time, 10 percent had at least one adult working part-time, 7 percent had an unemployed adult actively looking for work, and 7 percent were headed by an adult with a disability.
 The main problem is low wages and few jobs, not laziness.

 #3: Hungry Americans can also be overweight.

 Because low-income families have more difficulty affording the most nutritious foods, and because low-income neighborhoods are often “food deserts” that lack healthy food options, hunger and obesity are often flip-sides of the same malnutrition coin.
-Some Americans falsely believe that some low-income people are obese because they shop poorly, fail to cook at home, or choose to eat too much fast food.
-But a recent study proved that the vast majority of low-income families cooked at home at least five nights a week, and desperately struggled to serve healthier food.
-Another new study also found that middle class people eat fast food more often than low-income people, which shouldn’t be surprising since SNAP (food stamp) benefits generally can’t be used to eat at restaurants, including fast food restaurants.
+Some Americans falsely believe that some low-income people are overweight because they shop poorly, fail to cook at home, or choose to eat too much fast food.
+But a recent study proved that the vast majority of low-income families cooked at home at least five nights a week and desperately struggled to serve healthier food.
+Another study also found that middle-class Americans eat fast food more often than low-income people, which shouldn’t be surprising since SNAP benefits generally can’t be used to eat at restaurants, including fast food establishments.

-#4: One of the most effective ways to reduce U.S. hunger is to increase participation in federal nutrition assistance programs.
+#4: One of the most effective ways to reduce U.S. hunger is to increase participation in federal feeding programs.

-The Supplemental Nutrition Assistance Program (SNAP) – formerly known as the Food Stamp Program, the National School Lunch Program, the National School Breakfast Program, the National Summer Food Service Program, and the Women, Infants, and Children (WIC) Program all work quickly and effectively to get food to those who need it most.
+The Supplemental Nutrition Assistance Program or SNAP (formerly known as the Food Stamp Program), the National School Lunch Program, the National School Breakfast Program, the National Summer Food Service Program, and the Women, Infants, and Children (WIC) Program all work quickly and effectively to get food to those who need it most.

-#5: History proves that federal nutrition assistance programs have worked spectacularly well.
+#5: History proves that federal anti-hunger programs have worked spectacularly well.